JanB558/NotificatorMobile/README.md

 # Notificator Mobile
-Create custom notifications on mobile devices.
+Example project - create custom notifications on mobile devices.
 ## Key features
 - create notifications with customizable title and description
 - notifications can be scheduled at specific time and date